openbikesensor/portal/visualization/README.md

  `cd OpenBikeSensor-Scripts/OBS-FACE-Visualization`.

-Create a subdirectory `json` and copy the GeoJson files resulting from running  [OpenBikeSensor FACE script](https://github.com/openbikesensor/OpenBikeSensor-Scripts/tree/main/OBS-FACE) (by default `./data/visualization/*.json`) there.
+Create a subdirectory `json` and copy the GeoJson files resulting from running  [OpenBikeSensor FACE script](https://github.com/openbikesensor/OpenBikeSensor-Scripts/blob/main/docs/obs-face.md) (by default `./data/visualization/*.json`) there.

 The directory containing `measurements.html` and `roads.html` must be served using an HTTP server.
-For local, *non-public use* testing, a simple one - e.g. [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html#module-SimpleHTTPServer) is sufficient.
+For local, *non-public use*, a simple one - e.g. [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html#module-SimpleHTTPServer) is sufficient.

 # Visualizations
 Connect to the HTTP server, and open `measurements.html` or `roads.html`.